Palazzo Gualino: Renovation project

-The work was expected to last for 24 to 30 months.
+when the work was expected to last for 24 to 30 months.

-Work on internal demolition continued for a year, then was halted.
+Work on the internal demolition continued for a year, then was halted.

-In July 2015 it was reported that the builder was insolvent and the project had been abandoned, with two more years of work still required.
-The title was under dispute, but the city of Turin was trying to regain possession.
+In July 2015, it was reported that the developer was insolvent and the project had been abandoned, with two more years of work still required.
+The title was under dispute, and the city of Turin was trying to regain possession.

+In 2020, it was reported that the residential conversion had been completed between 2017 and 2019, at a cost of approximately €9.6 million.